claudecodeguide.dev

 Headless Mode & CI/CD

-Everything you've seen so far is interactive: you type, Claude responds, you approve.
-But Claude Code also runs headless -- no human in the loop.
+But Claude Code also runs without you.
 You pipe in a prompt, it does the work, and pipes out the result.
+No chat, no approval prompts, no human in the loop.

 Headless mode in action